Formal category theory in augmented virtual double categories: Yoneda morphisms

-The first part of Axiom~3 requires that the identity cell $\cell{\id_{\yon_A}}{\yon_A}{\id_{\ps A} \of \yon_A}$ defines $\id_A$ as the left Kan extension of $\yon_A$ along $\yon_A$.
-By assumption $\yon_A$ is admissible so that $\yon_{A*}$ exists and, by weak density of $\yon_A$ (\lemref{density axioms}(a)), it follows that the defining cell $\cell{\cart}{\yon_{A*}}{\ps A}$ is weakly left Kan so that $\id_{\yon_A} = \cart \of \cocart$ (\auglemref{5.4}) defines $\id_{\ps A}$ as the required left Kan extension by \propref{weak left Kan extensions along companions}.
-Next consider a composable pair of morphisms $\map fAB$ and $\map gBC$ with $A$, $B$ and $g$ admissible; notice that admissibility of $B$ implies that of $f$.
-The second part of Axiom~3 requires that the composite $\chi^{\yon_B \of f} \hc (\ps B(\yon_B \of f, 1) \of \chi^g \of f)$, which by definition of $\chi^{\yon_B \of f}$ and $\chi^g$ is the left"/hand side of the equality below, defines $\ps B(\yon_B \of f,1) \of C(g, 1)$ as the left Kan extension of $\yon_A$ along $g \of f$ in $V(\K)$.
 In the middle composite below the cell $\cart'$ denotes the factorisation of the cartesian cell that defines $C(g,1)$ through the cartesian cell that defines $\yon_{B*}$ while the cell $\phi$ is the composite of the cocartesian cell defining $(\yon_B \of f)_*$ with the cartesian cells defining $f_*$ and $\yon_{B*}$.
-Notice that the first identity below follows from the companion identity for $f_*$ (\auglemref{5.4}) and the definition of $\cart'$, and that the latter is again cartesian by the pasting lemma for cartesian cells (\auglemref{4.15}).
+Notice that the first identity below follows from the companion identity for $f_*$ (\lemref{companion identities lemma}) and the definition of $\cart'$, and that the latter is again cartesian by the pasting lemma for cartesian cells (\lemref{pasting lemma for cartesian cells}).
 Moreover it follows easily from the companion identities that, together with the cell $\cell\psi{(\yon_B \of f)_*}{\yon_{B*}}$ obtained by composing the cartesian cell defining $(\yon_B \of f)_*$ with the cocartesian cell defining $\yon_{B*}$, the cell $\phi$ satisfies both identities of \auglemref{8.1}, so that $\phi$ is pointwise right cocartesian by \auglemref{9.7} and \remref{right pointwise cocartesian and pointwise right cocartesian comparison}.
-By weak density of $\yon_A$ (\lemref{density axioms}(b)) the cartesian cell $\cart$ defining $\ps B(\yon_B \of f, 1)$, in the middle composite below, is pointwise weakly left Kan so that by the vertical pasting lemma (\lemref{vertical pasting lemma}) the composite $\cart \of \phi$ is so too.
-By \defref{pointwise left Kan extension} it follows that the composite $\eta \dfn \cart \of \phi \of (\id, \cart')$ of the bottom three rows in the middle below is weakly left Kan.
+By weak density of $\yon_A$ (\defref{density definition}) the cartesian cell $\cart$ defining $\ps B(\yon_B \of f, 1)$ in the middle composite below is pointwise weakly left Kan, so that by the vertical pasting lemma (\lemref{vertical pasting lemma}) the composite $\cart \of \phi$ is pointwise weakly left Kan too.
+By \defref{pointwise left Kan extension} it follows that the composite $\eta \dfn \cart \of \phi \of (\id, \cart')$ of the bottom three rows of the middle composite below is weakly left Kan.
 Finally consider, as in the second identity below, the unique factorisation $\eta'$ of $\eta$ through the cocartesian cell $(f_*, g_*) \Rar (g \of f)_*$ that is defined analogously to the cocartesian cell $\phi$.
 By the vertical pasting lemma $\eta'$ is weakly left Kan.
 By definition of $\cell\cocart{(f_*, g_*)}{(g \of f)_*}$ the composite of the top three rows in the right"/hand side below is the cocartesian cell that defines the companion $(g \of f)_*$.
 Applying \propref{weak left Kan extensions along companions} we conclude that the right"/hand side, and hence the left"/hand side, defines $\ps B(\yon_B \of f, 1) \of C(g, 1)$ as the left Kan extension of $\yon_A$ along $g \of f$ in $V(\K)$.
 This completes the proof of (wye) $\Rightarrow$ (ys).